 Interviewers want proof of what you’ve accomplished or failed to accomplishment.
-You can achieve can prove your assertions by delivering a well crafted stories.
+You can prove your assertions by delivering a well crafted story.
 You’ve probably heard of the STAR formula.
 You’ll use this formula to guide yourself through telling your story.

 The four-letter acronym stands for.